Vishal7008/zero/readme.md

 Step 2.
 Add the dependency

 	dependencies {
-	         implementation 'com.github.rajendrarajaram:zero:v1.1'
+	         implementation 'com.github.rajendrarajaram:zero:v1.2'
 	}
 [![](https://jitpack.io/v/rajendrarajaram/zero.svg)](https://jitpack.io/#rajendrarajaram/zero)

-This library have two improtant Views Called **TimeTextView** and **DateTextView** Let discuss how to use them :
+This library have two improtant Views Called **TimeTextView** and **DateTextView** Let's discuss how to use it :

 **TimeTextView**